lsst-dm/dmtn-313/index.md

   By **disabling dataset export** from workers to the central Butler repository, the team was able to:
   - Confirm that **export was the primary bottleneck**
   - Observe that **pipeline execution and alert generation functioned smoothly**
-  - Identify **memory availability** as the only remaining scaling constraint (capped at ~1,500 workers with current resources)
+  - Identify **memory availability** as the only remaining scaling constraint (capped at ~1,500 workers with OR5 resources)

 - **Quick Stack workflow exercised**:
   The team deployed a custom-built stack with ticket branches, bypassing the formal release process.